Creamen/git-sensible/readme.md

 Using a branching model will amplify the usefullness of branching, allowing each dev to be more creative with creating code and designing changes without stress.

-However, teams can use a variety of models, and it's important to choose the right one for the group. **Be aware of the three main models – gitflow, github-flow, and trunk – and choose which is most effective for each project.**
+However, teams can use a variety of models, and it's important to choose the right one for the group. **Be aware of the three main models â€“ gitflow, github-flow, and trunk â€“ and choose which is most effective for each project.**

 #### Gitflow